Cherry cultivars

 Merton Glory

 Eating cherry.
-Large tellow fruit with red flush.
-Excellent flavour.
+Large yellow fruit with a red flush that are often ignored by the birds.
+Juicy with excellent flavour.
 Very resistant to canker but susceptible to splitting.
-Cropping mid to late July.
+Cropping late June to mid July.
 Surrey 1931.

 Morello

 The most popular and reliable cooking cherry, and tolerant of a wide variety of conditions.
 Excellent for jams and cooking.
 Cropping late July to early August.
 Originally bred from Romanian stock.
-Self fertile
+Self fertile.
+Available on Colt and F.12.1 rootstocks.

 Noir de Guben